VR Funding!

 Movie for the Researchers Night!

-Today the lab became part of a movie scene that is planned for the upcoming Researcher’s Night (Forskar Fredag) at the Curiosum, Umeå’s new science center for children and adults.
+that is planned for the upcoming Researcher’s Night (Forskar Fredag) at the Curiosum, Umeå’s new science center for children and adults.

 Fabiola and Dhirend are looking into the intestine and see very nice structures of villi covered with mucus, but is this everything?
 Can they help MIMS-director Oliver Billker to find what he is looking for?
 You might find out on